microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Dispel Magic:**  Cancels a magical spell or effect.

-**Fireball:**  1d6 fire damage per level, 20ft. radius.
+**Fireball:**  Creates a minor explosion up to 60ft. away in an area with a 10ft. radius, dealing 1d6 fire damage/level.

 **Fly:**  Subject flies at speed of 60 ft. for 10 rounds/level.

-**Lightning Bolt:**  Electricity deals 1d6/level damage.
+**Lightning Bolt:**  Summons a bolt of lightning from the caster's hands, dealing 3d8 + 1/level damage.

-**Vampiric Touch:**  Touch deals 1d6/two levels damage; caster gains half of the damage as temporary HP.
+**Vampiric Touch:**  The caster touches a subject, draining away their life force.
+Deals 1d6 damage per two levels and the caster gains half of the damage as HP.

 ### 4th-Level Arcane Spells

 **Animate Dead:**  Creates up to 4 undead skeletons or zombies (requires remains).

-**Arcane Eye:**  Invisible floating eye moves 30 ft./round for 10 rounds/level.
+**Arcane Eye:**  Creates an invisible floating eye, able to move 30 ft./round for 10 rounds/level.

-**Black Tentacles:**  Tentacles grapple all within 20 ft. spread for 1 round/level.
+**Black Tentacles:**  Tentacles grapple all within a 20 ft. radius for 1 round/level, making movement impossible.

 **Dimensional Door:**  Teleports you short distances (up to 5 miles).
 The doors stay open unless destroyed.